-You will put a lot of work into getting a court to issue a default ruling in your favor.
+You will put a lot of work into getting your civil default case judgment and have the court rule in your favor.
 In fact, this is only possible if you have impeccable legal documents.
 You do not always need a lawyer, though; sometimes a legal document assistant (LDA) is all you need to help you be successful in a civil lawsuit.

-Why Are Default Cases Such Hard Work?
+Why is a Civil Default Case Such Hard Work?

-You might wonder why it is so hard to get a default judgment.
+You might wonder why it is so hard to get a civil default judgment.
 However, if you look at this from the defendant’s perspective, things become clear.
 Imagine that you receive a letter informing you of a court ruling that says you must pay a debt.
-However, prior to receiving the letter, you had no idea that either the debt or the lawsuit existed.
+However, before receiving the letter, you had no idea that either the debt or the lawsuit existed.
 That does not sound fair, does it?

-What is a Default Judgment?
+What is a Civil Default Judgment?

-In some types of cases, such as personal injury cases, the court will only issue a default judgment after the plaintiff or their attorney speaks to the judge in a hearing.
+In some types of cases, such as personal injury cases, the court will only issue a civil default judgment after the plaintiff or their attorney speaks to the judge in a hearing.
 This hearing is like a one-sided trial.
 The plaintiff tells their side, but the defendant is assumed to have nothing to say in their defense.

-A People’s Choice: Cheaper Than a Lawyer, More Legal Than a Paralegal
+A People’s Choice: Cheaper Than a Lawyer